 When we visited Naxos, we spend the most wonderful days in the amazing Villas of the Naxian Luxury Collection, here you can read our review, and here you can book a stay.
 Otherwise, you can check these places which are more budget-friendly.

-In Naxos, having a car to visit the whole island an just a few days is a must.
+Having a car to visit the whole island in just a few days is a must.
 It will save you time on public transportation and it’s the most authentic way to explore the island.
-This local rental office has excellent prices and modern units.
-Their cars will take you safely from one tip to the island to the other.
+There are local rental offices with excellent prices and modern units.
+Alternatively, you can secure a car in advance by booking it online before the trip.